ckeditor/ckeditor5/docs/getting-started/advanced/dll-builds-collaboration-features.md

 # CKEditor 5 DLL builds for CKEditor 5 Collaboration Features

 <info-box warning>
-	⚠️  We changed installation methods, and this legacy guide is kept for users' convenience.If you want to learn more about these changes, please refer to the {@link updating/nim-migration/dll-builds Migrating from DLL builds} guide.
+	⚠️  We changed installation methods and this legacy guide is kept for users' convenience.If you want to learn more about these changes, please refer to the {@link updating/nim-migration/dll-builds Migrating from DLL builds} guide.
 </info-box>

 This guide discusses using a DLL build together with CKEditor&nbsp;5 Collaboration Features and is supplemental to the {@link getting-started/advanced/dll-builds CKEditor&nbsp;5 DLL builds guide}.
 Make sure to read the {@link getting-started/advanced/dll-builds base guide} first before proceeding.